imakash45/Pizza-sales-analysis-powerbi-sql/README.md

-## Pizza Sales Analysis (Power BI & SQL)
+## 🍕 Pizza Sales Analysis using SQL & Power BI
 ### 📌 Project Overview

-    This project analyzes pizza sales data to understand business performance.
+This project focuses on analyzing pizza sales data to understand how the business is performing.
-    I used SQL for data analysis and Power BI to create an interactive dashboard.
+The analysis is done using SQL for querying the data and Power BI for creating an interactive dashboard.

-    The goal of this project is to find sales trends, revenue insights, and top-performing pizzas.
+The main aim of this project is to help a business answer questions like:

+How much total sales and revenue are generated?

+Which pizzas sell the most?

+Which pizza category and size perform better?

+How sales change over time?

+### 🎯 Project Objectives

+Analyze sales data using SQL queries

+Identify top-selling pizzas and categories

+Track total revenue, total orders, and average order value

+Create an easy-to-understand Power BI dashboard for decision-making

-### 🛠 Tools Used
+### 🛠 Tools & Technologies Used

-    SQL – data cleaning and analysis
+SQL – to query and analyze sales data

-    Power BI – data visualization and dashboard
+Power BI – to build interactive dashboards and visualizations

-    Excel / CSV – raw dataset (if applicable)
+Excel / CSV – as the data source

-### 📊 Key Analysis

-    Total sales and total orders
-    Revenue by pizza category and size
-    Top-selling pizzas
+### 📂 Dataset Description

+The dataset contains pizza sales information such as:

+Order ID

-    Sales trend by date
+Order date

-    Average order value
+Pizza name

+Pizza category

+Pizza size

+Quantity sold

+Price

+This data is used to calculate sales, revenue, and trends.

-### 🧠 SQL Work
+### 🧠 SQL Analysis

-    SQL queries were used to:
+SQL is used to perform the following analysis:

 Calculate total revenue

-    Count total orders
+Count total number of orders

 Find top-selling pizzas

+Analyze sales by category

-    Analyze category-wise and size-wise sales
+Analyze sales by pizza size

-    SQL file included in the repository:
+Check daily sales trends

+All SQL queries are saved in:

 SQL_pizza_Query1.sql

-### 📈 Power BI Dashboard
+### 📊 Power BI Dashboard

-    The Power BI dashboard shows:
+The Power BI dashboard is created to visually represent the analysis.

-    KPI cards (Total Sales, Orders, Revenue)
-    Bar charts for top pizzas
+Dashboard Includes:

+KPI Cards

+Total Revenue

+Total Orders

+Total Pizzas Sold

+Bar Charts demonstrates

+Top-selling pizzas

+Sales by pizza category

+Pie / Donut Charts shows

+Sales distribution by pizza size

+Line Chart

 Sales trend over time

-    Category-wise and size-wise analysis
+Power BI file:

+pizza_sales_analysis.pbix

+### 📌 Key Insights

+Certain pizza categories generate more revenue than others

+Medium and Large size pizzas contribute the highest sales

+A few pizzas contribute a major portion of total revenue

+Sales show variation across different days

+### 📈 Business Value

+This analysis helps businesses to:

+Identify best-selling products

+Improve inventory planning

+Focus on high-revenue pizza categories

+Understand customer buying patterns

-### 🚀 What I Learned
+### 🚀 What I Learned from This Project

-    Writing SQL queries for business analysis
+Writing SQL queries for real business questions

-    Connecting SQL data to Power BI
+Using SQL results in Power BI

-    Creating interactive dashboards
-    Understanding sales and customer trends
+Designing a clean and meaningful dashboard

+Converting raw data into useful insights

 ### 📬 Contact

-    If you have feedback or suggestions, feel free to connect with me on LinkedIn.
+For feedback or suggestions, feel free to connect with me on LinkedIn.